waynetee/tp/docs/UserGuide.md

 ### Locating properties by name: `find`

-Finds properties or buyers whose names contain any of the given keywords and whose tag list contain all of the specified tags.
+Finds properties or buyers whose names contain any of the given keywords and whose tag list contain all of the specified tags in the **current viewing list**.

 Format: `find (properties | buyers) [KEYWORDS] [t/TAG_TO_MATCH]…`

+* Finds only properties or buyers in the current viewing list

+    e.g If `find properties hillview` return properties `Hillview` and `Hillview Rise`, then applying another find command `find properties grove` will return an empty list, even if PropertyWhiz has a property `Grove`.
 * The keyword search is case-insensitive. e.g `hillview` will match `Hillview`
 * The order of the keywords does not matter. e.g. `Hillview Rise` will match `Rise Hillview`
 * Only the property name is searched.